Johnny Dangerously

-Johnny Dangerously is a 1984 American crime comedy film, and a parody of 1930s crime/gangster movies.
-It was directed by Amy Heckerling.
+Johnny Dangerously is a 1984 American crime comedy film directed by Amy Heckerling; two of its four screenwriters, Jeff Harris and Bernie Kukoff, had previously created the hit series Diff'rent Strokes.

-The film stars Michael Keaton as an honest, goodhearted man who turns to a life of crime to finance his mother's skyrocketing medical bills and to put his younger brother through law school.
-Joe Piscopo, Marilu Henner, Maureen Stapleton, Peter Boyle, Griffin Dunne, Dom DeLuise, Danny DeVito, Dick Butkus and Alan Hale, Jr. were in the film.
+The film, a parody of 1930s crime/gangster movies, stars Michael Keaton as an honest, goodhearted man who turns to a life of crime to finance his mother's skyrocketing medical bills and to put his younger brother through law school.
+Joe Piscopo, Marilu Henner, Maureen Stapleton, Peter Boyle, Griffin Dunne, Dom DeLuise, Danny DeVito, Dick Butkus and Alan Hale Jr. were in the film.

-Part of the film's comedic appeal is the clever and frequent use of malapropisms by Johnny and other crime characters, especially in instances where curse words were intended.
+Part of the film's comedic appeal is the frequent use of malapropisms by Johnny and other crime characters, especially in instances where curse words were intended.

 Plot

 In 1935, a pet shop owner catches a young boy shoplifting a puppy.
 To discourage the kid from a life of crime, the owner tells a story by way of a flashback.

-In 1910, Johnny Kelly is a poor but honest newsboy in New York City.
+In 1910, Johnny Kelly is a poor newsboy in New York City.
 Johnny's mother, Ma Kelly, needs an operation that his family cannot afford.
 Since Johnny's criminal father was executed, Ma has supported her sons by doing other people's laundry.
-Johnny's younger brother, Tommy, is fascinated by the law.
-Johnny gets into a street fight with a boy named Danny Vermin, which attracts the notice of local crime boss Jocko Dundee, who offers Johnny a job.
-Seeing no honest way to earn the money for his mother's operation, Johnny agrees, even though it would break his mother's heart.
+Johnny gets into a street fight with a boy named Danny Vermin, which attracts the notice of crime boss Jocko Dundee, who offers Johnny a job.
+Seeing no honest way to earn the money for Ma's operation, Johnny agrees, even though it would break her heart.
 He helps rob a rival nightclub belonging to Roman Moronie, a malapropist of swear words.
-Moronie claims he never forgets a "fargin'" face.
-When Jocko asks Johnny for his name, he replies Johnny Dangerously.
+When Jocko asks Johnny for his name, he replies, "Johnny Dangerously."

 Years pass.
-With Ma Kelly's continuing medical problems, Johnny decides to work for Dundee full-time.
-Everyone knows that Kelly is really Johnny Dangerously, except for Ma and Tommy, who think he owns a nightclub.
-Similarly, the gang knows nothing of Johnny's mother and brother.
+With Ma's continuing medical problems, Johnny decides to work for Dundee full-time.
+Everyone knows that Kelly is really Johnny Dangerously, except for Ma and Johnny's younger brother Tommy, who think he owns a nightclub.
+Similarly, the gang knows nothing of Ma and Tommy.
 One day, Johnny comes to Dundee's headquarters to find he has taken on two new gang members: Danny Vermin, and his sidekick Dutch.
-Danny has become a "total scumbag" who uses opera audiences as shooting galleries.
+Danny uses opera audiences as shooting galleries.
 As the two gangs continue to war, Johnny falls for Lil Sheridan, a young showgirl new to the big city.
 Eventually, Johnny becomes the boss of the Dundee gang and negotiates a truce with Moronie.